ShivaniKhatri96/Farm-Management/README.md

 # Sneak peak
-> I will share one of the page design created using Figma
+> I will share one of the page design that I created using Figma
 >
-> In the future, I will post responsive layout images of the website itself
+> In the future, I will post images responsive layouts of the website itself

 ![farm world website](/public/assets/farmWebsite.jpg)